withastro/compiler/.changeset/rude-bulldogs-listen.md

 '@astrojs/compiler': patch
 ---

-Add support for block comment only expressions and block comments in element attributes/props
+Add support for block comment only expressions, block comment only shorthand attributes and block comments in shorthand attributes